-- Create a java class HelloWorldBean where the method hello() will be implemented. - Create a remote interface Helloworld with the signatures of the business methods. - Package our EJB in a jar file and deploy it. - Create a test client for our EJB. - Run the test client.
+- Create a remote interface HelloWorld with the signatures of the business methods of our EJB (in this case just the method hello()). - Create a java class HelloWorldBean where the business method hello() will be implemented. - Package our EJB in a jar file and deploy it. - Create a test client for our EJB. - Run the test client.
+(The server must of course be running.)

 Before we begin programming we have to decide a package structure.
 As the root package we will use IS7.
 Under this we will have a package hello where all the files for the EJB will be.
+Each package is represented by a directory, so if we could have our HelloWorld EJB classes in the directory D:\IS7\hello.
 So we have to create two directories IS7 and hello.
-We can put them under M:/jdb042.
-In the directory hello we will place the interface and the bean class of the EJB.
-We should have the following directory structure (the profiles directory should already be available at your home directory!):